LL8848/DimNet/README.md

 Dependencies
 ------
 * The code is written in Python 3.
-[Anaconda](https://www.anaconda.com/) is the recommended Python platform since it installs all basic dependencies.
+[Anaconda](https://www.anaconda.com/) is the recommended Python platform since it installs all basic dependencies (numpy, pandas, joblib, etc.)
-* PyTorch, sci-kit learn
+* Additional: PyTorch, scikit-learn

 Directory Structure
 ------